 - Best All-Around Accommodations – Disneyland Resort Hotels

 Address: Disneyland Dr, Anaheim, CA 92802

 When we think of Anaheim, California, the first thing that comes to mind is the Disneyland Resort.
 It is the ideal place for kids from 1 to 101!
 Disneyland Park is one of the most famous locales in Anaheim, California, located within the Disney Resort.

 You can get your Disneyland Resort tickets here.
-Do not miss out on the Main Street Electrical Parade when you come to Disneyland.
+Do not miss the Main Street Electrical Parade when you come to Disneyland.
 Other popular favorites include The Tale of the Lion King and Disney Forever.

 At Adventure Park, there is the Avengers Campus.
 When you visit Club 33, you’ll get a glimpse into the quirky side of Walt Disney.